RolandKrummenacher/HOL-ACSwithLocalSTS/HOL.md

 	<asp:content/>
 	````

-	> **Note:** **Note:** In case no code appears when you drop the control on the page, please close Visual Studio, run the Configuration Wizard again and restart Visual Studio.
+	> **Note:** In case no code appears when you drop the control on the page, please close Visual Studio, run the Setup Scripts again and restart Visual Studio.

 1. Open the **Web.config** file in the https://localhost/WebSiteAdvancedACS/ project  and enable the **saveBootstrapTokens** attribute inside **microsoft.identityModel** section: